PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 ## About these parsers

-These help parsers are all "work in progress", they're aren't finished or products but rather something that can be used as a starting point.
+These help parsers are all "works in progress".
+They aren't finished products but rather something that can be used as a starting point.
 For me, it was an investigation as to what may be possible and for some native tools (I'm looking at you `net.exe`) would not be much help.